 Conference and Meeting Packages Example

 Daily packaged rates are popular in the United Kingdom and have worked their way to continental Europe as well.
-“The UK market was the first to ask for this type of package, and we always try to adapt our proposals to meet our client needs,” explains the former general manager of Fira Palace in Barcelona (now the Crowne Plaza Barcelona), a business hotel that is popular among corporate event and meeting planners who organize international meetings.
+“The U.K. market was the first to ask for this type of package, and we always try to adapt our proposals to meet our client needs,” explains the former general manager of Fira Palace (now the Crowne Plaza Barcelona), a business hotel that is popular among corporate event and meeting planners who organize international meetings.

 Demand for Conference Package Pricing

 During this time, the daily meeting package at Fira Palace included the use of the meeting room, coffee break(s), lunch, screen, and more.
-The available meeting package(s) essentially included everything that a planner could need to include in a meeting.
+The available meeting package(s) essentially included everything that a planner would need to include in a meeting.

 As the industry evolved, requests for conference and meeting packages have continued to change over time.
 Initially, corporate event planners were requesting flat conference pricing for meeting rooms and food and beverage.
 In time, these requests expanded to include other items, such as screens, Internet access, flip charts, and sound systems.
 But the demand was still for packaged, flat-rate pricing.